 Important paperwork – which includes questions regarding the child’s developmental milestones, behaviors and medical history – is sent electronically to caregivers to complete prior to the appointment.
 The parent interview is crucial to the assessment and will be taken into consideration alongside other measures.

-It is helpful to arrive 10 to 15 minutes before the scheduled appointment time, at which time guardians are asked to sign in at Hopebridge’s front desk.
+It is expected that you and your child arrive 30 minutes prior to your scheduled appointment time, at which time guardians are asked to sign in at Hopebridge’s front desk.
+If you have not yet completed your paperwork prior to arrival, we recommend you arrive 45 minutes early to your appointment to ensure time to complete your required paperwork.
 Expect the entire appointment to last approximately two hours.

 During a testing appointment, we may use a combination of standardized measures to determine if the criteria, as defined by the DSM-5, is met.
 For example, one tool that can be used is the Autism Diagnostic Observation Scale, Second Edition (ADOS-2) which assesses communication, social interaction and play through four modules and requires approximately one hour to administer.
 The assessment itself may vary slightly from child to child, depending on a few different factors related to the individual being evaluated, such as speech level and age.

 For example, for a younger child who does not speak verbally, the evaluation involves a number of activities designed to bring out behaviors and social characteristics associated with autism spectrum disorder.
 To parents, this part of the test for autism might sometimes appear as though their child was simply playing, however, the clinician is facilitating specific scenarios and activities to closely observe the child’s behaviors, social skills and sensory responses.